-The Tour de France set off from the French Riviera on Saturday, two months later than planned and under the shadow of a coronavirus pandemic which could still shatter hopes of the world's greatest bike race making it to the Paris finish line in three weeks' time.
+The Tour de France rolls out from the French Riviera on Saturday, two months later than planned and under the shadow of a coronavirus pandemic which could still shatter hopes of the world's greatest bike race making it to the Paris finish line in three weeks' time.

-Originally slated for June, stage one of the three-week epic over the peaks and plains of France rolled out of Nice for a 154km loop likely to end in the kind of mass bunch sprint on the iconic Promenade des Anglais which is tailor-made for a global TV audience tuning in from 190 countries.
+Originally slated for June, stage one of the three-week epic over the peaks and plains of France embarks from Nice's iconic Promenade des Anglais for a 154km loop likely to end in the kind of mass bunch sprint which is tailor-made for a global TV audience tuning in from 190 countries.

 In a worrying appetiser, Belgian team Lotto have already sent home four of its staff after one positive test and one "suspicious" result.

-Saturday's finish line on the Promenade des Anglais will allow just 100 spectators.
+Saturday's Promenade des Anglais start line in Nice will allow just 100 spectators.

 - Crowd limits -